 Screengrab of former Tennessee Gov. Bill Haslam and Gov. Bill Lee in a video for the “Yes on 1” campaign.
+Lee is drawing criticism over his Tuesday statement on Amendment 1, the “right to work” amendment.

 In his push to embed Tennessee’s right to work law into the state Constitution, Gov. Bill Lee denies he and former Gov. Bill Haslam violated the Little Hatch Act with a video shot at the State Capitol.